Channel Tunnel: Completion

 Class 319 EMUs ran excursions into the tunnel from Sandling railway station on 7 May 1994, the first passenger trains to go through the Channel Tunnel.

 A 50 mm diameter pilot hole allowed the service tunnel to break through without ceremony on 30 October 1990.
+The two tunnelling efforts were misaligned by only 30 cm horizontally and 8 cm vertically, with the total length of the tunnel being 2 cm shorter than estimated.
 On 1 December 1990, Englishman Graham Fagg and Frenchman Philippe Cozette broke through the service tunnel with the media watching.
+A BBC commentator called Graham Fagg "the first man to cross the Channel by land for 8000 years".
+A Paddington Bear soft toy was chosen by British tunnellers as the first item to pass through to their French counterparts when the two sides met.
 Eurotunnel completed the tunnel on time.
-(A BBC commentator called Graham Fagg "the first man to cross the Channel by land for 8000 years").
-The two tunnelling efforts met each other with an offset of only 36.2 cm.
-A Paddington Bear soft toy was chosen by British tunnellers as the first item to pass through to their French counterparts when the two sides met.

 The tunnel was officially opened, one year later than originally planned, by the French president François Mitterrand and Queen Elizabeth II, at a ceremony in Calais on 6 May 1994.
 The Queen travelled through the tunnel to Calais on a Eurostar train, which stopped nose to nose with the train that carried President Mitterrand from Paris.
 After the ceremony, President Mitterrand and the Queen travelled on Le Shuttle to a similar ceremony in Folkestone.
 A full public service did not start for several months.
 The first freight train, however, ran on 1 June 1994 and carried Rover and Mini cars being exported to Italy.

 The Channel Tunnel Rail Link (CTRL), now called High Speed 1, runs 69 mi from St Pancras railway station in London to the tunnel portal at Folkestone in Kent.
 It cost £5.8 billion.
-On 16 September 2003, the prime minister, Tony Blair, opened the first section of High Speed 1, from Folkestone to north Kent.
+On 16 September 2003, then-prime minister Tony Blair, opened the first section of High Speed 1, from Folkestone to north Kent.
 On 6 November 2007, the Queen officially opened High Speed 1 and St Pancras International station, replacing the original slower link to Waterloo International railway station.
 High Speed 1 trains travel at up to 300 km/h, the journey from London to Paris taking 2 hours 15 minutes, to Brussels 1 hour 51 minutes.

 In 1994, the American Society of Civil Engineers elected the tunnel as one of the seven modern Wonders of the World.
 In 1995, the American magazine Popular Mechanics published the results.